 As most horse owners know, a run-in shed is a roofed, three-sided, free-access structure that offers protection to pastured horses from adverse weather.
 “In the winter, the run-in shed protects the horse from the elements of extreme wind or rain or snow,”.
-Explains Susan Raymond, BSc (Zoology), Respiratory Health and Air Quality Researcher, Equine Research Center, Guelph, Ontario, Canada.
+Explains Susan Raymond, BSc (Zoology), Respiratory Health and Air Quality Researcher, Equine Research Centre, Guelph, Ontario, Canada.
 “In the summer, it protects the horse by providing shade and also protects the horse from flies by being in the shade, as flies don’t go into the shade as much.”.
 Many sheds contain a feedbox and water trough.
 Some are extended to house grain, tack.
 Hay.

 For run-in sheds to provide maximum safety and protection, it’s critical they be constructed and sited properly.

 Siting The Shed.

 Probably the first consideration for your run-in shed is to identify the best place for it to be built.
 It should be located in an area that offers good drainage so horses aren’t standing in muck and dirty water.
 Says Raymond, “Often there is a lot of activity at the shed, especially if you have hay there, so it can become quite muddy and dirty.
 Either have the shed on a slope so the liquid drains away, or consider grading the site by putting in gravel and top soil over it.”.

 Avoid placing the shed in a low spot or at the bottom of run-offs, where water can accumulate during periods of heavy rain or from wet-season springs.

 Of equal importance, situate the shed so the open face is opposite the side where prevailing winds come from, in order to provide shelter against cold northern winds or hot summer blasts.
 A poorly sited shed that faces into prevailing winds offers little shelter on wet, windy days.